stratofax/wpclish/README.md

 # wpclish

 WP-CLI bash scripts to maintain WordPress installations.

+## About

-These scripts work on servers where your WordPress websites are all stored in the same "webroot" directory.
+These scripts work best on servers where your WordPress websites are all stored in the same "webroot" directory.
 If these scripts are installed correctly, they will calculate any required pathnames correctly.

 A typical webroot directory looks like this: